CoderDojoTC/python-minecraft/lab-server/controller/README.rst

 The commands in this section help with managing the Control Sheet.

-The :command:`lsc show` command dumps the information from the Control Sheet.
+The :command:`lsc show` command dumps the contents of the Control Sheet.

-The :command:`lsc update-states` command walks through the Control Sheet and attempts to move it from its current state to the desired state, as indicated in the sheet.
+The :command:`lsc process-commands` command walks through the Control Sheet and attempts to act on each command in the sheet, as indicated in the sheet.
+It also checks the current state of each instance and updates the appropriate columns in the Control Sheet.

 Control Sheet Format